 Early model FJ Cruiser (07-09): Group 35 fits perfect.
 Group 34R fits fine but tiedown will not be centered.

 5th gen 4Runner and late model FJ Cruiser: Group 35 fits perfectly.
 Group 34 fits but tiedown will not be centered.
 Group 24F is the largest battery that can be fit but is not generally recommended due to weight concerns.

 Lexus GX470: Group 35 is the best fit we've found so far.
 Anything wider or taller will not fit.

 Q: What is the largest battery that will fit in the driver’s side trays?

-A: With our new complete dual battery systems featuring the Redarc in-vehicle battery chargers, the answer is a resounding yes!
-You can keep your factory battery and install an AGM, Gel, or Flooded battery as your auxiliary battery.
+A: With our complete dual battery systems featuring the Redarc in-vehicle battery chargers, you can keep your factory battery and install an AGM, Gel, or Flooded battery as your auxiliary battery.
 We do not recommend Lithium batteries for installation under the hood.

-If you have chosen our tried and true, signature dual battery system featuring the Blue Sea Systems ML-ACR, then we heavily recommend that both batteries be of identical construction type.
+If you are using the Side-by-Side system with the Blue Sea Systems ML-ACR, then we heavily recommend that both batteries be of identical construction type.
 Meaning, both batteries need to be AGM, Gel, or Flooded.
 This is because both batteries will be linked together while charging and they need to have similar charging characteristics.